sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-25-cloudformation-dsl-cfndsl.md

 <a name = "result"></a>
 #### Result

-Sample output from the above steps
+Sample output from the above template / config

 ```json
 {